gumaerc-testorg/cms.362-fall-2020/content/pages/assignments/_index.md

 Project
 -------

-The [studio project]({{< baseurl >}}/pages/assignments/project) is done in groups.
+The {{% resource_link eb277382-c0b5-1931-58d9-018fd183f3ac "studio project" %}} is done in groups.
 Its deliverables include a project proposal, final presentation, and design book.

 Journal
 -------

-Over the course of the semester, students are expected to keep a journal in which they respond to the readings and the [journal prompts]({{< baseurl >}}/pages/assignments/journal).
+Over the course of the semester, students are expected to keep a journal in which they respond to the readings and the {{% resource_link 7834c7cc-1668-8a51-21cf-5399e937685e "journal prompts" %}}.

 Activities
 ----------